hi-primus/optimus/Readme.txt

-Optimus is the missing framework to profile, clean, process and do ML in a distributed fashion
+Optimus is the missing framework to profile, clean, process and do ML in a distributed fashion using Python.

 - Requirements: